NiklasBeierl/netcup-foip-operator/README.md

 ### Checking the status of your failover IP

-The controller will populate the `status` field of the failoverip crd:
+The operator will populate the `status` field of the failoverip crd:

 ```sh
 M ~/c/p/netcup-foip-operator kubectl describe foip                                                                                    main ✱